-Portland’s International Rose Test Garden, unofficially known as the Portland Rose Garden, is the oldest official continuously operated public rose test garden in the United States and features more than 10,000 roses.
-Each year hundreds of thousands of visitors from around the world enjoy the sights and scents of the gardens, including its spectacular views of downtown and Mount Hood.
+Portland’s International Rose Test Garden is the oldest official continuously operated public rose test garden in the United States.
+Unofficially known as the Portland Rose Garden, the space features more than 10,000 roses.
+Hundreds of thousands of visitors from around the world enjoy it sights and scents annually.
+The garden also offers spectacular views of downtown and Mount Hood.

-If you want more help navigating and understanding the 4.5 acres of parkland and 650+ rose varieties, Portland Parks offers free tours led by trained volunteers at 1 p.m. daily from Memorial Day through Labor Day.
-These tours meet at the sign outside the Rose Garden Store.
-Guided tours for groups of 10 or more are available during the year for a nominal fee ($5) per person.
+Want more help navigating and understanding the 4.5 acres (1.8 hectare) of parkland and 650+ rose varieties?
+Portland Parks offers daily free tours led by trained volunteers at 1 p.m. from Memorial Day through Labor Day.
+The tours meet at the sign outside the Rose Garden Store.
+Guided tours for groups of 10 or more are available during the year for $5 per person.
 Tours must be scheduled at least two weeks in advance.
 Call 503.823.3664 to make arrangements.

 Car parking near the International Rose Test Garden is extremely limited.
 Light rail, bus and free shuttle service are the best ways to reach the park.

 MAX LIGHT RAIL

 Washington Park is served by the MAX light rail’s blue and red lines.
 From the Washington Park MAX stop, walk 1.8 miles (3 km) over rugged terrain on the Garden Trails Connection.
 Guests can also catch a free shuttle to the gardens (see below).

 From April through October, the free Explore Washington Park shuttle stops at all the park’s major attractions and the Washington Park MAX station.
 From May to September, the shuttle runs every 15 minutes from 9 a.m.–7 p.m. daily.
 In October and April, the shuttle runs on weekends only.